November 7, 2024

 Last update

-08 MIN.
+14 MIN.

-If your goal in 2021 is to increase your engagement rate on Instagram, then firstly: great goal.
+If your goal is to increase your engagement rate on Instagram, then firstly: great goal.
+Focusing on engagement rate rather than obsessing over followers and likes is a brilliant strategy to have.

 But now you’ve decided on your Instagram goal, you want to know what qualifies as a good engagement rate, right?

-Because there’s no surer sign of a healthy content strategy and a captivated audience than a great engagement rate.
+In this article, we’ll demystify engagement rate and provide some actionable steps to help you improve yours, because there’s no surer sign of a healthy content strategy and a captivated audience than a great engagement rate.

-So first things first, what does “engagement rate” actually mean?
+First things first, what does “engagement rate” actually mean?

-This is because the level of interactions the content receives in comparison to the account’s audience size is very low.
+That’s why you might see some Instagram accounts with big followings have a poor engagement rate!
+The level of interactions the content receives in comparison to the account’s audience size is very low.

-Iconosquare recently conducted a study of more than 30,000 Instagram profiles and found that the average engagement rate is 4.7%.
+Iconosquare conducted a study of more than 30,000 Instagram profiles and found that the average engagement rate is 4.7% on Instagram.
+Other studies have found the average engagement rate to be 1.22% and 4.59%.

 These statistics are averages and vary from industry to industry.
 For example, Iconosquare’s study found that Public Figures generate an engagement rate of 5.77%.
+Another study found that the Higher Education industry achieved an average engagement rate of 3.57%.

 While engagement rate fluctuates from business to business, it’s safe to assume that a good engagement rate on Instagram falls between 1% and 5%.

-Now you know the engagement rate benchmark for success, you might be wondering why this matters.
+Now, you know the engagement rate benchmark for success, you might be wondering why this matters!
+Why is it important to monitor engagement rate above follower growth, for example.

+Measuring engagement rate matters because it tells you whether your Instagram content strategy is working.
 Growing followers is great, but what’s the point in increasing that number if those followers don’t resonate with your content?

 If they’re not commenting, saving and sharing your posts or sending you direct messages, clicking on the link in your bio or engaging with your Stories then it doesn’t matter if you have 50 followers or 50,000 followers.

+So for now, I want you to focus on engagement rate above all else.
 On a granular, day-to-day level, keep track of which content is generating high levels of saves, shares, comments, and website taps.

 Not every single post will perform well for every metric – that’s ok.
 That’s normal.
 Different posts will serve different purposes.